-The title deed of a certain portion of the land was registered in the name of Mr. Weichyun Wong due to certain legal requirements for the years ended December 31, 2023 and 2022.
-Please refer to note 6(h).
+The title deed of a certain portion of the land was registered in the name of Mr. Weichyun Wong due to certain legal requirements for the years ended December 31, 2024 and 2023.
+Please refer to note 6(g).

 (d) Key management personnel compensation